 Much has been written about how hard it can be for introverts to get their voice heard in meetings.

-So in this article we’re looking at what practical things meeting facilitators can do to make meetings more introvert-friendly.
+In this article, we’re looking at what practical things meeting facilitators can do to make meetings more introvert-friendly.

 In this article we cover: